 Prominence of the eyes is not necessarily the result of a tumor, but might result from inflammation such as that caused by Graves' thyroid disease.

-In children, parents might originally notice a droopy eyelid or slight protrusion of the eye.
+In children, parents might initially notice a droopy eyelid or slight protrusion of the eye.

 How are tumors diagnosed

-How are orbital tumors treatedOrbital tumors are most often diagnosed with either a CAT scan or MRI.
+How are orbital tumors treatedOrbital tumors are most commonly diagnosed with either a CAT scan or MRI.
 If either of those tests look suspicious, a biopsy might be performed.?

 How are orbital tumors Treated